daronphang/programming-resources/caching/CDN/redirection/latency.md

 - Though most clients are served by a geographically nearby CDN node, a sizeable fraction of clients experience latencies several tens of milliseconds (e.g. 50ms) higher than other clients in the same region due to clients having circuitous routes i.e. **worst-case RTTs remain unchanged**
 - Connections to most clients are impacted by significant **queueing delays**; they often override the benefits of a client interacting with a nearby server
+- Network routes are not bound to follow the shortest geographical path i.e. closer in distance but having more hops

 ## RTTs